 A student who is required to withdraw from the combined program and continues with either or both of the individual programs must complete all the degree requirements of the individual program or programs in order to graduate from that program or those programs.

-Students are considered for the Dean's Honor List in the School of Kinesiology in Years One, Two and Three.
-In Year Four, they are considered for the Dean's Honor List in the Faculty of Law.
-A student who takes Law courses totaling at least 12 credit hours in each of Years Five and Six of the program is considered for the Dean's Honor List in the Faculty of Law in each of those years on the basis of those courses.
-Dean's Honor list eligibility for Kinesiology in Years Five and Six will be determined by the School of Kinesiology.
+Students are considered for the Dean's Honour List in the School of Kinesiology in Years One, Two and Three.
+In Year Four, they are considered for the Dean's Honour List in the Faculty of Law.
+A student who takes Law courses totaling at least 12 credit hours in each of Years Five and Six of the program is considered for the Dean's Honour List in the Faculty of Law in each of those years on the basis of those courses.
+Dean's Honour list eligibility for Kinesiology in Years Five and Six will be determined by the School of Kinesiology.

 Graduation with Distinction

 Eligibility to graduate with distinction for each degree is determined by each Faculty.